Languages of Bolivia: Official status

 The Bolivian government and the departmental governments are required to use at least two languages in their operation, one being Spanish, and the other being selected according to the circumstances and the needs of the territory in question.
 These requirements appear in Article 234 of the 2009 Constitution and the General Law of Linguistic Rights and Policies (Law 269 of August 2, 2012); the law provided a three-year deadline to government functionaries, although there was no immediate punishment for officials who failed to comply.
 Departmental and municipal autonomous governments are required to use the languages of their territory, always including Spanish.

 Following the National Education Reform of 1994, all thirty indigenous languages were introduced alongside Spanish in the country's schools.
 However, many schools did not implement the reforms, especially urban schools.

 Bolivia's national anthem has been translated into six indigenous languages: Aymara, Bésiro-Chiquitano, Guaraní, Guarayu, Quechua, and Mojeño-Trinitario.

 Bolivia has 12 million inhabitants.
 Only 5 languages of Bolivia are spoken by more than 30,000 people: Spanish monolingual (5 million speakers), Kichwa (2.4 million speakers), Aymara (1.5 million), Low German (Plattdeutsch) (100,000 speakers) and Guaraní (33,000 speakers).
 Of these all are official except Plattdeutsch.
 There are 8 official languages spoken by between 1,000 and 8,000 people each.
-So of the 37 languages declared official by the constitution of 2009, 23 are spoken by less than 1,000 people and 2 are extinct (puquina and machajuyai-kallawaya).
+So of the 37 languages declared official by the constitution of 2009, 23 are spoken by fewer than 1,000 people and 2 are extinct (puquina and machajuyai-kallawaya).

 Languages without official status

 Standard German is spoken by 160,000 of whom about 70,000 are Mennonites in Santa Cruz Department.
-These Mennonites speak Plautdietsch, a German dialect, as everyday language but use Standard German for reading and writing and as formal language e.g. in church.
+These Mennonites speak Plautdietsch, a dialect of the Low German language, as everyday language but use Standard German for reading and writing and as formal language e.g. in church.
 Portuguese is also spoken near Bolivia's border with Brazil and around 0.2% of Bolivia speaks it as their mother tongue.